emilyjspencer/emilyjspencer/README.md

 College Senior Silver Speech and Drama.
 I competed in various competitions such as Richmond Upon Thames Festival of the Performing Arts and Kingston Upon Thames Festival of the Performing Arts, played at various concerts, including local Young musicians and ABRSM High Scorer concerts.
 I also performed in various dance shows with the Jeanne Bamforth
 School of Dancing.

+## Currently working on:

+**Revisiting PySpark, Spark, MLlib, and learning Scala

 ## Personal goals (1- 2 years):